mantidproject/mantid/docs/source/interfaces/Engineering_Diffraction.rst

 Peaks:
   A list of dSpacing values to be translated into TOF to find expected peaks.
-These peaks can be manually written or imported by selected a (*CSV*) file.
+These peaks can be manually written or imported by selecting a (*CSV*) file.

 Output